PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 # Pure Storage FlashArray Overview Grafana Dashboard

-## Dashboard Templating and Filters
+## Dashboard Template Variables and Filters
-The dashboards are fully termplated which means they will work with your FlashArray confgiuration and allow you to filter by environemnt, array and how many top(k) metrics you wish to display on your dashboard.
+The dashboards are fully templated which means they will work with your FlashArray configuration and allow you to filter by environment, array and how many top(k) metrics you wish to display on your dashboard.
 <br>
 <img src="./images/grafana_purefa_dashboard_template.png">
 <br>